 In June, Mars rises in the southeast portion of the sky around midnight at the start of the month, and by 11:00 pm at the end of the month.
 The planet will be due south – and about 1/3 up the sky – at around 4:00 am, and will be in the southwestern sky by daybreak.

-The planet shines at -1.4 magnitude in early June – as bright as the brightest star – and by the end of June, Mars burns at -2.13.
+The planet shines at -1.4 magnitude in early June, and by the end of the month, Mars burns at -2.13.
 Mars' orange color will become more and more striking as the planet brightens throughout the month.